Skip to content

 Important

 AWS Lambda functions are event-driven short-running programs with a maximum execution time of 15 minutes.
-To debug AWS Lamda functions with the Lightrun Python agent:
+To debug AWS Lamda functions with the Lightrun Node.js agent:

 1. Specify lightrunWaitForInit: true and lightrunInitWaitTimeMs: 10000 in the Lightrun Node.js agent configuration.
-These two configuration parameters will ensure that the Lightrun agent starts up fast enough to work with the short-running AWS Lambda functions and also apply a wait time of about 10000 milliseconds before fetching Lightrun actions from the server.
+These two configuration parameters will block the lambda function execution till first time breakpoints are fetched from the Lightrun server and ensures that the Lightrun agent has time to communicate with the Lightrun server before the short-running application disconnects.

 2. Apply Metadata tags that include the name of your Lambda function - By default, a new Lightrun agent is created whenever the Lambda function is invoked.
 By adding our function’s name as a metadata tag, we can attach Lightrun actions to agents created whenever the Lambda function is invoked, even before the Lambda function is invoked.
 This is because an action bound to a metadata tag is implicitly attached to all agents possessing that tag.

-Deploy the index.js file as a .zip file archive
+• Deploy the Lambda with .zip file archives.
+To deploy a Lambda function as a .zip file archive,

 aws lambda create-function \